kyleshevlin/intro-to-state-machines-and-xstate-workshop/README.md

 - Use [Codesandbox](https://codesandbox.io)
 - You can fork [this template](https://codesandbox.io/s/xstate-template-9cerx) to do the exercises contained in this repo

+If you would like to have local access to the code and to follow along, I recommend forking this repo.
+If you do fork this repo, be sure to run `npm install` or `yarn install` from the root directory.
+This will enable you to run any tests to verify your work.

+IF you are working on a section or a challenge, you can easily run the tests for that section alone by changing to the correct directory and either running `npm run test` or `yarn run test`.
+You may also run the tests in `watch` mode by running `npm run test:watch` or `yarn run test:watch`

 ## Workshop Outline

 - Section 1